fregu856/papers/summaries/Deep Reinforcement Learning in a Handful of Trials using Probabilistic Dynamics Models.md

 - The B ensemble models are trained on separate (but overlapping) datasets: for each ensemble model, a dataset is created by drawing N examples with replacement from the original dataset D (which also contains N examples).

 - The B ensemble models are then used in the trajectory sampling step, where P state particles s_t_p are propagated forward in time by iteratively sampling s_t+1_p ~ p_theta_b(s_t+1_p | s_t_p, a_t)).
 I.e., each ensemble model outputs a distribution, and they sample particles from these B distributions.
-This results in P trajectory samples.
+This results in P trajectory samples, s_t:t+T_p (which we hope approximate the true distribution over trajectories s_t:t+T).
 The authors used P=20, B=5 in all their experiments.

-- Based on these P state trajectory samples, s_t:t+T_p (which we hope approximate the true distribution over trajectories s_t:t+T), MPC is finally used to compute the next action a_t.
+- Based on these P state trajectory samples, MPC is finally used to compute the next action a_t.

 ### Comments:
 - Interesting method.
 Should be possible to benchmark various uncertainty estimation techniques using their setup, just like they compare probabilistic/deterministic ensembles and probabilistic networks.
 I found it quite interesting that a single probabilistic network (at least somewhat) outperformed a deterministic ensemble (perhaps this would change with a larger ensemble size though?).